 - Recurrent thoughts of suicide or death

 In addition, look for at least three of the following symptoms, which could indicate the manic phase of manic-depression:

 - Increased energy and decreased need for sleep

 - Disconnected and racing thoughts

 - Impulsive behavior and poor judgment

-For a more detailed screening, look at the Goldberg Mania Quiz.
+For a more detailed screening for bipolar disorder, look at the Goldberg Mania Quiz.